 sudo apt install gpu-viewer

-Section 2: Install GPU-Viewer with Flatpak and Flathub
+Install GPU-Viewer on Ubuntu via Flatpak and Flathub

-This section will explore an alternative method to install GPU-Viewer using the Flatpak package manager.
-Flatpak is a popular option similar to Snap, and it is featured across many Linux distributions as a third-party installation package manager for obtaining the latest packages.
+This section explores an alternative GPU-Viewer installation method using the Flatpak package manager.
+Like Snap, Flatpak is a third-party installation package manager across many Linux distributions, providing access to the latest packages.

 Note: If your system does not have Flatpak installed, please refer to our own guide on How to Install Flatpak on Ubuntu for step-by-step instructions on installing the most recent supported version of Flatpak.